-1. I gave a book to Francis.
+I gave a book to Francis.

-2. He looked at her friend.
+He looked at her friend.

 In both the sentences given above, simple past tense is used.
 Past tense indicates the completed nature of an action.
 In the first sentence, the action of giving is completed when somebody said ‘I gave a book to Francis’.
 The action took place some time ago.
 In the second sentence, you can see that the action of looking was over when somebody said ‘He looked at her friend’.
 The action of looking took place some time ago.